 3 questions to Nolwenn Godard for the Launch of the inter-company program in the United States

-Nolwenn Godard, Director of Pricing Product at PayPal and Operations Director for WIF on the West coast of the United States, answered our questions on the new inter-company mentoring program developed in the States.
+Nolwenn Godard, Operations Director for WIF on the West coast of the United States, answered our questions on the new inter-company mentoring program developed in the States.

 How did you manage to expand the inter-company program in the USA?